After a season of harsh words, may we find new ones to heal

 I came home feeling intimidated.
 I wondered what it would be like to be them.
 You know, studs.
 Ha!

 No really, what I wanted to do was get close to them and see what I could learn from them.
-They were each 10-15 years ahead of me in ministry experience, and I/p>/p>... [continue]
+They were each 10-15 years ahead of me in ministry experience, and I truly believed they had some lessons and advice from which I could... [continue]

 George C. Marshall y la importance del dominio propio